How Much Does it Cost to Charter a Private Jet?

 To make matters more complicated, the size of the aircraft and the length of the trip are not the only factors that go into the final quote.
 There are also airport handling fees, crew salaries, crew expenses, airport landing fees, handling fees and passenger taxes.

 If it sounds like this is getting out of your budget, don’t stop here.
-It is possible to book a private charter flight at up to 75% off.
 When Air Charter Service has a one-way charter, the aircraft is sometimes empty when it repositions to its base, or when it continues on to another location.
 This is called an “empty leg” flight.
 You can book these flights for an extraordinarily low cost, as the plane would be flying empty otherwise.

 So next time you find yourself asking, “what does it cost to charter a private jet?” skip the complicated math.
 If you’re a hands on type of person, you can get a quote instantaneously using our private jet charter prices guide.
 Alternatively our representatives can put together a private jet charter quote for you in no time as well.